- assessment sheet – female genital examination

 We understand that if you are a male trainee, this can be particularly difficult to get done.
 Here are some suggestions.

-- Book patients that you see who need a VE or CC with you and an appropriate supervisor.
+- Book patients that you see who need a male or female examination with you and an appropriate supervisor.
 Perhaps during a joint ‘sit and swap’ surgery?

 - If your practice runs a smear clinic or a women’s health clinic – see if you can attend.

 - Ring your local Gynae Outpatient Department or Colposcopy Clinic or even the GUM clinic – and ask them if you can attend with a view to getting your intimate examinations done.
 In Bradford: for gynae stuff, contact Sue Calvert, Janet Wright and Padma Munjuluri.
 For GUM: Sophie Brady at Trinity Road.